12 Ways to Overcome Constipation

 8. Electrolyte Imbalance

 Critical minerals are essential for promoting the health of the colon.
-A few of these include sodium, magnesium and phosphorus (10).
+A few of these include sodium, potassium, magnesium and phosphorus (10).
 A specific concentration is required to provide the healthy function of nerves and muscles in the colon.
 These electrolytes aid in muscle contraction to move stool through the bowels and support nutrient absorption.
 (5)

 You may have skipped reading the side effects and warnings label but the medications you are taken can commonly produce side effects of constipation.
 Medications influence gut health and can disrupt the healthy concentration of gut bacteria.
 The gut also contains receptors for many pain killers like ibuprofen and aspirin which bind to these compounds and interfere with motility.
 Other medications act as diuretics and increase the likelihood of hard to pass stool.
 (20)